mercadopago/devsite-docs/guides/checkout-bricks/integration-test.en.md

 To make a t purchase, you must use the **test credentials** of your **production user**.
 To obtain them, go to **Application details > Credentials** within the [Developer dashboard](/developers/panel/app) or in your Mercado Pago account by accessing [Your Business > Settings > Management and Administration > Credentials](https://www.mercadopago[FAKER][URL][DOMAIN]/settings/account/credentials).

-With the credentials in hand and the [integration completed](/developers/en/docs/checkout-bricks/common-initialization), follow the steps below to perform the test purchase.
+With the credentials in your possession and the [integration completed](/developers/en/docs/checkout-bricks/common-initialization), follow the steps below to perform the test purchase.

+> WARNING
+>
+> Attention
+>
+> Do not use test user email into the Brick email field (if applicable).

 ## Cards